Yloquo/FGO-Macros-for-Bluestacks/README.md

 This it will eventually eat CEs you want to keep, so you need to lock that much CEs to ensure the safety of your box.
 The macro won't unlock your CEs.

+Mass Ascension: It selects the second servant, because the entire hitbox which chooses the first servant in the servant select screen is overlapped by the "choose a servant" hitbox in the ascension screen.
+Because of this, it's more useful the less you want to ascend the first servant.

 ---